 "You look alright."
-He shrugged, trying to hide the playful smile lighting up his eyes.
+He said passively, trying to hide the playful smile lighting up his eyes.

 "You don’t look all too awful yourself."
-I chuckled, reaching up to straighten his tie.
+I chuckled and reached up to straighten his tie.
 The dress robes, I will fully admit, look pretty damn good on him.
-He didn’t do a thing with his hair, (which I secretly loved) and I had to readjust his buttons along with the tie, but I had to admit, the dress robe look was a good one on Fred Weasley.
+He didn’t do a thing with his hair, a—which I secretly loved— and I had to readjust his buttons along with the tie, but I had to admit the dress robe look was a good one on Fred Weasley.

-"Ready?"
-He asked as he offered his arm out to me.
+"Ready?" he asked as he offered his arm out to me.
 I nodded, linking arms with him before turning to Al and Sophie.
 Just as we were about to exit the portrait hole, Rose, Dominique and Molly had all finally made their way down to the common room.
-Dominique and Molly’s efforts had paid off; the three of them looked absolutely beautiful in their much-too-lavish dress robes.
-Thankfully they were no longer screaming at eachother.
+Dominique and Molly’s efforts had paid off; the three of them looked absolutely beautiful in their lavish dress robes.
+Thankfully they were tear free and no longer screaming at eachother.

 "Malfoy, what are you doing here?"
 Al asked as we all saw Scorpius, along with Teddy and Emmy waiting outside the Gryffindor common room.
 Teddy had his arms wrapped around Emmy’s waist and was looking down smiling to her.

 "Waiting for my girlfriend," he scoffed, as if the answer should have been obvious to all parties.
 I didn’t miss the saddened expression that fell on his face after he looked passed Al to Fred and I. I gave him an apologetic smile as we started down the stairs for the Great Hall, feeling bad at the jealous scowl he was now giving me.